 What does outside IR35 mean?

 To be operating “outside IR35” means that the IR35 legislation does not prevent you from paying tax on the private contractor basis described above.
-This means that you can pay yourself a salary and withdraw further income as dividends (which are not subject to NIC), whilst your limited company pays tax only on its profits at the corporate 20% rate.
+This means that you can pay yourself a salary and withdraw further income as dividends (which are not subject to NIC), whilst your limited company pays tax only on its profits at the corporate 20 per cent rate.

 Things that indicate you are outside IR35 and are operating like a business, include having your own business insurance, marketing yourself via a professional website, owning your own equipment and working for multiple clients.